 There are many methods to determine if a negative P/E ratio of a particular company is a negative sign.
 Some of the methods are as follows:

-- COMPARE HISTORICAL PRICE-EARNINGS RATIO OF THE COMPANY
+- COMPARE THE HISTORICAL PRICE-EARNINGS RATIO OF THE COMPANY

 - COMPARE THE PRICE-EARNINGS RATIO OF THE COMPANY WITH OTHER COMPANIES IN THE SAME SECTOR

-A method to determine if a company’s negative P/E ratio points to its gloomy future is to compare the company’s P/E ratio with that of its competitors.
-Suppose Company A is a beverage manufacturer and it reported a P/E ratio of (-2) for the financial year 2017-18.
-For the same period, Coca-Cola Company reported a P/E ratio of 23.30 & Pepsico Inc’s reported 32.72.
+A method to determine if a company’s negative P/E ratio points to its gloomy future are to compare the company’s P/E ratio with that of its competitors.
+Suppose Company A is a beverage manufacturer, and it reported a P/E ratio of (-2) for the financial year 2017-18.
+For the same period, Coca-Cola Company reported a P/E ratio of 23.30 & Pepsico Inc reported 32.72.
 Now, this is a big concern while analyzing Company A, and analysts should dive deeper to find the cause of this abnormality.